zdehkordi/sp16-hw2/README.md

   git commit -am "whatever message you want" git push origin master
   ```
   Create a new repository in your Github account called hw2-sp15.
-Follow the instructions on how to push up an existing repository then fill out this google doc http://goo.gl/forms/BfE17r574v
+Follow the instructions on how to push up an existing repository then submit the link (here)[https://github.com/rails-decal/fa15-hw2]